cristinanoelle11/database-project/README.txt

 GROUP MEMBERS:
 	Cristina Powers gv6830 AND Logarn Barnes gw4822

+CONTRIBUTIONS:
+	So far each person has done an equal part of participation for this project.
+We have met for 2 hours after 5 classes while also working on it on our own time.

 SETUP:
 	1) Download and install Eclipse IDE for Enterprise Java developers: Eclipse IDE for Enterprise Java Developers (Links to an external site.).
 In Windows, the zip file is unzipped into C:\Program Files\ and then run the eclipse